CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 |custom_attrs_05|

 As we can see the size of the map comes up as zero because we did not put any elements in it.
-Let's add a code that puts something int he map:
+Let's add a code that puts something in the map:

 .. code-block:: python
     :linenos: